NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 specified, the intrinsic constraint will be used where the triangulated points are not above the provided DEM.

-The intrinsic constraint is preferred.
-If desired to use the DEM constraint, specify a low weight and robust threshold (such as 0.05) and increase these only if desired to tighten the constraint.
+The DEM constraint is preferred, if a decent DEM that is well-aligned with the cameras is available.

 Anchor points
 ^^^^^^^^^^^^^